vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/3_alternative-energy.md

 Figure 13.25: One of three "power tow- ers" of the Ivanpah facility in California.
 By Craig Dietrich.
 92:
 thus the "optional storage" block in Figure 13.23
-2022 T. W. Murphy, Jr.; Creative Commons Attribution-NonCommercial 4.0 International Lic.; Freely available at: https://escholarship.org/uc/energy_ambitions.In terms of implementation, solar thermal is a small player.
+In terms of implementation, solar thermal is a small player.
 In 2018, only four states produced solar thermal power, 68% from California and 22% from Arizona.
 Table 13.4 provides some context, comparing ST to PV in each of the four states that have any solar thermal.
 For the entire U.S., less than 0.1% of electricity derives from solar thermal, and PV is about 25 times bigger on the whole.
 Globally, ST averages about 1.1 GW93 (2016), about half in Spain and a third in the U.S.94
 State
 ST MW avg.
 ST % elec.
 PV MW avg.
 PV % elec.
 ST/PV % California